janet-dev/LevelCoder-WM/README.md

 <h2 align="center"><img src="docs/pictures/josh-hild-unsplash.png"></h2>

 ## User Experience (UX)
+### User personas
+These user personas represent some of the possible target audience for this site - [view the PDF document](docs/ux/user-personas.pdf).

+User personas help humanise the potential users.
+They depict their struggles, limitations, background and their goals.
+They give the designer yet another layer of information about the ethos of the project.

 ### User stories
+As this is a brand new site with limited features, so the user stories were taken from the perspective of the visiting or anonymous user.
+We don't have any traffic data yet and we don't really know who are users are at this point.
 * As a visiting user, I would like to connect with the company via their social media.
 * As a visiting user, I would like to see if there are more advanced courses.
 * As a visiting user, I would like to subscribe to a newsletter in order to receive current news about the site.

-### User personas
-These user personas represent some of the target audience for this site - [view the PDF document](docs/ux/user-personas.pdf).

-User personas help humanise the potential users.
-They depict their struggles, limitations, background and their goals.
-They give the designer yet another layer of information about the ethos of the project.

 ### Design
 * Colour Scheme